 A built-in heart rate sensor is something we take for granted these days when we talk about wearables.
 Whether's that's a fitness tracker that records bpm readings 24/7 or a running watch that wants to help you out with a session of high intensity interval training.

-Okay, I know a lot of those optical sensors are not great at the moment, but swapping long runs for shorter bursts of heart rate zone training and understanding my resting heart rate has definitely changed the way I've thought about keeping fit and healthy.
+We know a lot of those optical sensors are not great at the moment, but swapping long runs for shorter bursts of heart rate zone training and understanding resting heart rate can definitely change the way you think about keeping fit and healthy.

-Like many, I'd imagine, it's another layer of fitness data that I really needed to get to grips with before it could have an impact.
+Like many, we'd imagine, it's another layer of fitness data that you really need to get to grips with before it can start having an impact.
 Counting steps and distance is pretty straightforward, but things begin to get more complicated when you start throwing heart rate into the mix.

-I hold my hands up and admit to not really knowing why that was such a valuable piece of data to be able to glance at everyday.
-So I hit the books (did some Googling) and now I have a much better idea of why HRV tracking is important and why I hope it will make it onto more wearables in the future.
+We've hit the books (did some Googling), spoke to some experts and now have a much better idea of why HRV tracking is important and why we hope it will make it into more wearables in the future.

 What exactly is heart rate variability?

 Why is it useful to measure or monitor it?
-Well, for fitness particularly, it's a way of knowing when you're putting to much strain on your body and can be an indicator of whether you're physically and mentally ready to work out again.
+Well, for fitness particularly, it's a way of knowing when you're putting too much stress or strain on your body and can be an indicator of whether you're physically and mentally ready to work out again.

 So if you're a runner and you've just put in a 2 hour run, it'll be able to help you decide whether you're ready to go again the following day or whether you should take the day off from training.
 When you're working out, your HRV decreases as you heart rate and exercise intensity rises.